cis399-2017-team/Binary-Boiz/project/Project_Write-up.md

 * There was problem with 'Forgot password' page it was not sending a 'Password Reset' email and insted it showed an error. (problem is fixed)

 ### User Support Issues:
+* A user forgot the account email and password, so there is no way that we can virfy the account belong to the user.
+* A user deleted a note and want us to recover the note, which can be done if we have the note in our databse backups.

 ### Security Issues:
 * Since Paperwork is an open source software, anyone could look at the source code and try to find a way to breach the website.